 What do I require to apply?

-The application has a checklist for the things needed to operate an ATV, but for the application to be approved:
+The application has a checklist for the things needed to operate an ATV, but for the application to be approved in our office we need to see:

-- You must have a valid driver’s license to operate on the highways.
+- A valid driver’s license to operate on the highways.

-- You must maintain liability insurance in amount of no less than $200,000.
+- A physical copy or emailed copy of your liability insurance in amount of no less than $200,000.

 Can I operate within the Great Blue Heron Park?